 Students must be U.S. citizens or permanent residents, and may be eligible for services if they meet one or more of the following criteria:

-- Neither of your parents has received a bachelor’s degree
+- Neither of your parent(s)/guardian(s) has received a bachelor’s degree from a 4-year institution

-- Your financial aid package includes a Pell Grant
+- You are low-income eligible, or your financial aid package includes a Pell Grant

-A first-generation college student is one whose parents have not completed a four-year college program.
+A first-generation college student is one whose parent(s)/guardian(s) has not completed a four-year college degree.

 Eligibility For Student Support Services